-Figure 5 illustrates the time evolution of some of the thrust coefficients $\hat{C}'T$ in the C3t5 case.
-The figure shows that, for all rows but the last one (i.e. R12), $\hat{C}'T$ varies significantly in time, and that the amplitudes and frequencies of these variations are somewhat higher in the upstream rows of the farm.
-In contrast, row 12 features only minor unsteadiness at lower frequencies, and has an increased mean value of $\hat{C}'T$ .
-This relatively steady behavior of the last row can be explained by the fact that there are no further downstream turbines that can benefit from row 12 actively influencing local flow conditions, hence the row optimizes its own power only.
-The increase in mean $\hat{C}'T$ in row 12 can be explained based on Fig. 6, which shows the power extraction as

-- a function of steady \$\hat{C}'\T\$ for unwaked turbines, subject to identical turbulent inlet as in case C3t5.
-Although momentum theory predicts maximal power extraction for steady uniform inflow at \$\hat{C}'\T\$ = 2, the actual optimal steady value for the ADM at the current spatial resolution lies somewhat higher at \$\hat{C}'\T\$ \approx 2.4, for which power extraction is about 1.4% higher than at \$\hat{C}'\T\$ = 2.
-This behavior is related to the overprediction in ADM power due to the diffuse turbine representation on typical simulation grids: the mass flow through the rotor disk at \$\hat{C}'\T\$ > 2 is slightly too high compared to momentum theory, resulting in a shift of optimal \$\hat{C}'\T\$ towards somewhat higher values.
-Although the linear fit \$C'\P\$ = \$a\hat{C}'\T\$ introduced in Munters and Meyers (2017), - of optimal $C'T$ towards somewhat higher values.
-Although the linear fit $C'P = aC'T$ introduced in Munters and Meyers (2017), Appendix A eliminates the error in maximal power extraction, it does not correct the value of the optimal $\hat{C}'T$ (note that this could be achieved through a more complex relation between $C'P$ and $\hat{C}'T$ ).
-Returning to the more complex thrust coefficients in the other rows it is worth noting that, based on the current dataset, no statistically significant correlations between thrust coefficients of different turbines could be found.
-Furthermore, attempts towards linking thrust coefficient dynamics to upstream - 30 flow measurements (e.g. velocities, shear or kinetic energy) through linear regression models and random forest regressors have been unsuccessful to date.
+Figure 5 illustrates the time evolution of some of the thrust coefficients \hat{C}'T in the C3t5 case.
+The figure shows that, for all rows but the last one (i.e., R12), \hat{C}'T varies significantly in time and that the amplitudes and frequencies of these variations are somewhat higher in the upstream rows of the farm.
+In contrast, row 12 features only minor unsteadiness at lower frequencies and has an increased mean value of \hat{C}'T .
+This relatively steady behavior of the last row can be explained by the fact that there are no further downstream turbines that can benefit from row 12 actively influencing local flow conditions; hence, the row optimizes its own power only.
+The increase in mean \hat{C}'T in row 12 can be explained based on Fig. 6, which shows the power extraction as a function of steady \hat{C}'T for unwaked turbines, subject to identical turbulent inlet as in case C3t5.
+Although momentum theory predicts maximal power extraction for steady uniform inflow at $\hat{C}'T = 2$, the actual optimal steady value for the ADM at the current spatial resolution lies somewhat higher at $\hat{C}'T \approx 2.4$, for which power extraction is about 1.4 % higher than at $\hat{C}'T = 2$.
+This behavior is related to the overprediction in ADM power due to the diffuse turbine representation on typical simulation grids: the mass flow through the rotor disk at $\hat{C}'T > 2$ is slightly too high compared to momentum theory, resulting in a shift of optimal \hat{C}T' towards somewhat higher values.
+Although the linear fit $C'P = a\hat{C}'T$ introduced in Munters and Meyers (2017), Appendix A, eliminates the error in maximal power extraction, it does not correct the value of the optimal \hat{C}'T (note that this could be achieved through a more complex relation between C'P and \hat{C}'T).
+Returning to the more complex thrust coefficients in the other rows, it is worth noting that based on the current dataset no statistically significant correlations between the thrust coefficients of different turbines could be found.
+Furthermore, attempts towards linking thrust coefficient dynamics to upstream flow measurements (e.g., velocities, shear or kinetic energy) through linear regression models and random forest regressors have been unsuccessful to date.

-Figure 7a,b shows row-averaged power spectral densities of the thrust forces and thrust coefficients respectively.
+Figure 7a and b show row-averaged power spectral densities of the thrust forces and thrust coefficients, respectively.
 The figure shows that the variances of both the thrust coefficients and their resulting forces are highest in row 1.
-Further downstream,
+Further downstream, rows 2 to 11 have very similar spectral behavior, and row 12 shows significantly lower variability.
+The high-frequency slopes of around -5 observed both for f_T and \hat{C}'T indicate that force variability on short timescales is caused mainly by thrust coefficient variations, whereas the slower thrust force dynamics tend more to a -5/3 slope, suggesting that these are governed by the un-